Constitution of China: 1993 amendment

+1999 amendment

+2004 amendment

 The Constitution was amended on 14 March 2004 to include guarantees regarding private property ("legally obtained private property of the citizens shall not be violated") and human rights ("the State respects and protects human rights").
-The government argued that this represented progress for Chinese democracy and was a sign from the Communist Party that they recognised the need to adapt to the booming Chinese economy, which had created a growing middle class who wanted private property protections.
+The government argued that this represented progress for Chinese democracy and was a sign from the CCP that they recognized the need to adapt to the booming Chinese economy, which had created a growing middle class who wanted private property protections.

-Chinese leader Hu Jintao said that "These amendments of the Chinese constitution are of great importance to the development of China [...]
-We will make serious efforts to carry them out in practice."

-13th National People's Congress (2018)
+2018 amendment

-The Constitution was amended on 11 March 2018, with 2,958 votes in favour, two against, and three abstentions.
-It includes an assortment of revisions that further cement the Communist Party's control and supremacy, including setting up the National Supervisory Commission, establishing a new anti-graft agency, extending the powers of the Communist Party's graft watchdog, adding Hu Jintao's Scientific Outlook on Development and Xi Jinping Thought to the Preamble of the Constitution, and removing term limits for both the President and Vice President, enabling Xi Jinping to remain president indefinitely.
-Xi is also the General Secretary of the Chinese Communist Party, the de facto top position in Communist Party ruling China without term limit.
-The amendment also adds the phrases "Communist Party of China" and its "leadership" into the main body of the Constitution.
+The Constitution was amended on 11 March 2018, with 2,958 votes in favor, two against, and three abstentions.
+It includes an assortment of revisions that further cement the CCP's control and supremacy, including setting up the National Supervisory Commission, establishing a new anti-graft agency, extending the powers of the CCP's graft watchdog, adding Hu Jintao's Scientific Outlook on Development and Xi Jinping Thought to the Preamble of the Constitution, and removing term limits for both the President and Vice President, enabling Xi Jinping to remain president indefinitely.
+Xi is also the General Secretary of the Chinese Communist Party, the de facto top position in CCP ruling China without term limit.

+The amendments also add the phrases "Communist Party of China" and its "leadership" into the main body of the Constitution.
 Prior to the amendment, the CCP and its leadership were only mentioned in the preamble.
-Constitutional preambles are often not legally binding (as with the United States constitution), and as the legal applicability of the Chinese constitution is debated the amendment may be seen as providing a constitutional basis for China's status as a one-party state and formally rendering any competitive multi-party system unconstitutional.
+Constitutional preambles are often not legally binding and as the legal applicability of the Chinese constitution is debated, the amendment may be seen as providing a constitutional basis for China's status as a one-party state and formally rendering any competitive multi-party system unconstitutional.
 Xi "now has the distinction of being the first Chinese leader ever to have his theories enshrined in the constitution during his own lifetime."
-The leadership of the CPC is now constitutionally enshrined as the "defining feature of socialism with Chinese characteristics", and therefore it establishes one-party rule as an end-in-itself.
-Xi says:
+The leadership of the CCP is now constitutionally enshrined as the "defining feature of socialism with Chinese characteristics", and therefore it establishes one-party rule as an end-in-itself.